tay012/Assistive-Paper-Reader/README.md

 # 📬 Angel's Mail Reader (Capstone Project)

-A Raspberry Pi–based assistive device that allows visually impaired users (like Ray's mom!) to place a document under a camera, press a button, and hear the content read aloud using OCR and text-to-speech.
+A Raspberry Pi–based assistive device that allows visually impaired users to place a document under a camera, press a button, and hear the content read aloud using OCR and text-to-speech.

 ---